UNITED STATES AIR FORCE ORDERS OF BATTLE

 Name, @date—approximate date officer took command

-Name, #date—officer was in position of command on that date; doesn’t indicate assumption of command date
+Name, #date—officer was in position of command on that date; doesn’t indicate

 Honors